-a Cross-references included for information; the description supplemented with the remark given in the first column of this table is leading in determining if a residual flow for operations falls within the framework of Directive 2009/28/EC.

-b In NTA 8080-1:2015 classified as primary residual flow.

-c In NTA 8080-1:2015 classified as non-primary residual flow.

-d "ligno-cellulosic material" means material composed of lignin, cellulose and hemicellulose such as biomass sourced from forests, woody energy crops and forest-based industries' residues and wastes ([SOURCE:

-Description Classification in NTA 8080-1:2015, Table D.1 a Classification in NTA 8080-1:2015, Table D.2 a Directive (ELI) 201 15/1512])

-Directive (EU) 2015/1513]).

-"non-food cellulosic materials" means feedstocks mainly composed of cellulose and hemicellulose, and having a lower lignin content than ligno-cellulosic material; it includes food and feed crop residues (such as straw, stover, husks and shells), grassy energy crops with a low starch content (such as ryegrass, switchgrass, miscanthus, giant cane and cover crops before and after main crops), industrial residues (including from food and feed crops after vegetal oils, sugars, starches and protein have been extracted), and material from biowaste ([SOURCE: Directive (EU) 2015/1513]).
+- ^a Cross-references included for information; the description supplemented with the remark given in the first column of this table is leading in determining if a residual flow for operations falls within the framework of Directive 2009/28/EC. - b In NTA 8080-1:2015 classified as primary residual flow. - ^c In NTA 8080-1:2015 classified as non-primary residual flow. - d "ligno-cellulosic material" means material composed of lignin, cellulose and hemicellulose such as biomass sourced from forests, woody energy crops and forest-based industries' residues and wastes ([SOURCE: Directive (EU) 2015/1513]). - "non-food cellulosic materials" means feedstocks mainly composed of cellulose and hemicellulose, and having a lower lignin content than ligno-cellulosic material; it includes food and feed crop residues (such as straw, stover, husks and shells), grassy energy crops with a low starch content (such as ryegrass, switchgrass, miscanthus, giant cane and cover crops before and after main crops), industrial residues (including from food and feed crops after vegetal oils, sugars, starches and protein have been extracted), and material from biowaste ([SOURCE: Directive (EU) 2015/1513]).

 An organization that operates within the framework of "Regeling conformiteitsbeoordeling vaste biomassa voor energietoepassingen" and intends to classify its biomass flow as residual flow shall ensure that its biomass flow fits the definition for residues from nature and landscape management, agricultural residues, or biogenic residues and waste flows (i.e. can be categorized under biomass category 3, 4 or 5, respectively in this regulation).
-Table D.4 provides the classification of biomass flows listed in Annex D according to the biomass classification in "Regeling conformiteitsbeoordeling vaste biomassa voor energietoepassingen" including the applicable scope as described in NTA 8080-1:2015, Annex A.
+The organization should use the document "Leidraad biomassa classificeren: categorieën en NTA 8003 codes binnen de SDE+ - Handreiking voor energieproducenten en conformiteitsbeoordelingsinstanties" (Guidelines classification of biomass: categories and NTA 8003 codes in framework of SDE+ - Guidance for energy producers and conformity assessment bodies) to determine in which biomass category the biomass flow belongs in accordance with the "Regeling conformiteitsbeoordeling vaste biomassa voor energietoepassingen".
+Table D.4 provides an indicative relationship between the biomass categories used in the "Regeling conformiteitsbeoordeling vaste biomassa voor energietoepassingen" and the scope of biomass producer according to NTA 8080-1:2015, Annex A.